 L1,c,r=μL1+γr+βTxc+ε1,c (3)

-where xc is a vector of environmental covariates during the period that impacts size-at-recruitment of cohort c, β is a vector of estimated parameters quantifying the impact of the covariates on size-at-recruitment, and the T superscript indicates the vector transpose.
+where xc is a vector of environmental covariates during the period that impacts the size-at-recruitment for cohort c, β is a vector of estimated parameters quantifying the impact of the covariates on size-at-recruitment, and the T superscript indicates the vector transpose.
 For simplicity and due to the computational limitations of the Bayesian model, xc was either a scalar representing a single covariate, or a vector of length two, representing a single covariate and its quadratic term.
 CUTI and BEUTI were lagged by one year (i.e., upwelling impacts larval age-0 growth, which is observed when shrimp recruit to the fishery the next year).
 The covariates were standardized by subtracting their means and dividing by their standard deviations.
 We did not include a quadratic term for the density-dependent term, log-recruitment, because there was no clear mechanism for an intermediate optimum.

 Model selection was conducted using Pareto smoothed importance sampling leave one out cross validation (PSIS-LOO CV), which efficiently approximates leave one out cross validation from MCMC samples (Vehtari et al. 2017, 2022b), and implemented in the loo package in R (Vehtari et al. 2022a).
 While the PSIS-LOO CV does not explicitly account for the autoregressive nature of the data, there are limited methods available for reliable and computationally tractable Bayesian model selection.
 We summarized results of PSIS-LOO CV using the expected log-predictive density (Sivula et al. 2023).